AndyQuicklyDelete/Sage/README.md

 **Build Proxy List**
 1) Gather a working proxy list and name the file proxylist.txt.
 (With each proxy address on a separate line)
 2) Sage will by default use the proxylist.txt file
-3) In the Sage folder there is a script called proxyScraper.py, proxyScraper.py will gather a list of freely available proxies.
+3) You can download a list of http or https proxies from here: https://github.com/TheSpeedX/PROXY-List

 **Modify Script**
 1) Create a domain/url list in urls.txt